Ollie-Moss/web601-as1/README.md

 Update an existing product.

 **Description:**
 This route updates a product with the given `id` using the data sent in the request body.
+This route also supports the two query paramters `HTMLFormFix` and `redirect`.
+In this case `redirect` will redirect to `/404` if no product is found.

 **Example Request:**
 ```http